 This is how some people view the Lawful Evilalignment in Dungeons & Dragons.
-He may kill babies, assassinate kings, and plot to take over the world, but many an Lawful Evil villain will never engage in wanton slaughter to no purpose and will never break his word.
+He may kill babies, assassinate kings, and plot to take over the world, but many a Lawful Evil villain will never engage in wanton slaughter to no purpose and will never break his word.
 That being said, there is nothing to prevent a Lawful Evil from engaging in Pragmatic Villainy and finding minimal pretense to do the above ("I won't slaughter these villagers For the Evulz, I need living space for my more important countrymen").
 Furthermore there is nothing to prevent the Neutral Evil and Chaotic Evil characters from having standards themselves.
-And the biggest flaw of the Lawful EvilEven Evil Has Standards view is that Devils, the literal embodiments of Lawful Evil pre-4th Edition, do all these things without the need for standards.
+And the biggest flaw of the Lawful EvilEven Evil Has Standards view is that Devils, the literal embodiments of Lawful Evil pre- and post-4th Edition, do all these things without the need for standards.

-The Drow, the infamous Evil Counterpart of the Elves and Eladrin, are brutal, fascist conquerors whose society is based around lies, deceit and betrayal, is prone to brutal infighting, and lives by the unpredictable whims of their batshit insane goddess.
+The Drow, the infamous Evil Counterpart of the Elves and Eladrin, are brutal, fascist conquerors whose society is based around lies, deceit and betrayal, are prone to brutal infighting, and live by the unpredictable whims of their batshit insane goddess.
 And yet, even they are disgusted by the horrifyingly insane Derro, so much so that they're willing to put aside whatever evil plot they're currently concocting to put a stop to the Derros' own plots.

 The Al-Qadim setting encourages this trope with regards to honor, citing examples from the Arabian Nights and Arabic folktales in which a variety of murderers and thieves hold the Sacred Hospitality rite of taking salt to be an unbreachable code.